AtexBg/3ds-fbge/README.md

 ## What is it?
 The *3ds-fbge* project is meant to be a standalone graphical user interface (or GUI) to be used on the port of Linux for the 3DS, it works entierely using embed C code and the raw framebuffer of the device, no X server or graphical library needed.
 I mostly worked on the codebase part while [xippo](https://github.com/AtexBg/3ds-fbge?tab=readme-ov-file#credits) worked on the graphics and the ideas.
-> NOTE: This is the first release of the graphical environnement, it's just the beggining of the developpement and a mess for now, it's gonna be better with later releases.
 -------------------------------------------------

 ![The DE looking Great :3](picture1.jpg)